 Figure 8.
-Enriched HumanPSD(TM) disease (2021.2) of down-regulated genes in noRA_Dox vs. noRA_noDox.
-The size of the bars correspond to the number of bio-markers of the given disease found among the input set.
-Full classification \rightarrow
+Enriched HumanPSD(TM) disease (2022.2) of down-regulated genes in noRA_Dox vs. noRA_noDox.
+The size of the bars correspond to the number of biomarkers of the given disease found among the input set.

-The result of overall Gene Ontology (GO) analysis of the differentially expressed genes of the studied pathology can be summarized by the following diagram, revealing the most significant functional categories overrepresented among the observed (differentially expressed genes):
+The result of overall Gene Ontology (GO) analysis of the differentially expressed genes of the studied pathology can be summarized by the following diagram, revealing the most significant functional categories overrepresented among the observed (differentially expressed

-- Up-regulated genes hits Down-regulated genes hits ➡ Up-regulated genes -log10(P-value) - Down-regulated genes -log10(P-value)
+- Up-regulated genes in noRA_Dox vs. noRA_noDox hits - Down-regulated genes in noRA_Dox vs. noRA_noDox hits - -- Up-regulated genes in noRA_Dox vs. noRA_noDox -log10(P-value) - Down-regulated genes in noRA_Dox vs. noRA_noDox -log10(P-value)